The Lord King in Moses' Final Blessing

-Before Moses blesses the tribes, He anchors every tribal blessing in the Lord's revelation, covenant love, received instruction, and royal authority over His gathered people.
+Before Moses blesses the tribes, he anchors every tribal blessing in the Lord's revelation, covenant love, received instruction, and royal authority over His gathered people.

-Deuteronomy 33:1-5 (WEB)
+Deuteronomy 33:1-5 (BSB)

 Before Moses blesses the tribes, he anchors every tribal blessing in the LORD's revelation, covenant love, received instruction, and royal authority over His gathered people.